What to Know When Your Vet Says Your Dog Is Overweight

 “The reasons for the pet obesity epidemic are the same as the human obesity explosion: We’re eating too much and exercising too little,” says Dr. Ernest Ward Jr., a North Carolina veterinarian and president of the Association for Pet Obesity Prevention (APOP).
 “In addition, what we’re feeding dogs has changed.”

+Although, as Aubrey Gordon and Michael Hobbes have found in the research for their podcast Maintenance Phase, diet culture for humans is a complicated thing, but the rules are a little different for your canine pal.
 Here's everything you need to know about obesity in dogs — including how to keep your pup healthy.

-Why Is Your Dog Obese?
+Why Does Your Vet Say Your Dog Is Obese?

 Giving your dog a diet high in carbohydrates, sugar, and fat makes them fat, says Dr. Ward.
 They stay leaner and healthier with a higher protein diet.